 Ionbond™ is technically a brand-name.
 “PVD” and “CVD” Physical Vapor Deposition and Chemical Vapor Deposition – two similar but distinct coating processes.
 CVD is generally viewed as superior to PVD – it provides a more complete coating that adheres better to the metal below.
 The actual material used in the TVD and CVD coating can vary – the most common is Titanium Nitride (TiN) however many other varieties exist, with varying colors and physical characteristics.

-For most builds, a mil-spec, phosphate coated BCG will be just fine.
+For most builds, a mil-spec, Black Nitride BCG will be just fine.
 Always make sure that your bolt is shot peened and MPI/HPT tested, and the gas key is properly staked.